 Two percent: That’s the number of job applicants who eventually receive offers, estimate recruiters.
 On the face of it, this might look like organizations have a huge pool of applicants to choose from.
 But in reality, it simply means that a significant amount of time, money and energy is spent on identifying the right fit from a large pool of unsuitable ones.
 Sample this: US businesses spend “an average of $4,129 per job, many times that for managerial roles.”
 A large part of the $20 billion of human resources vendor payments are made towards hiring.

 Because the most common solution to hiring challenges tends to be to increase the top of the funnel.
 Recruiters spend a large part of their day scouring various online sources for candidates that appear suitable for roles, only for hiring managers to reject them summarily.
 In the worst case, hiring managers begin looking for potential hires themselves, duplicating efforts.
-As a result, hiring takes longer, projects are delayed and the candidate experience becomes sub-optimal.
+As a result, hiring takes longer, projects are delayed and the candidate experience becomes suboptimal due to the existing relationship between recruiters and hiring managers, or lack thereof.

 In every hiring retrospective, recruiters feel like hiring managers are too vague or picky.
 And hiring managers feel like their needs are not understood.

-In this blog post, we discuss what recruiters can do to bridge this gap and cross over to effective collaboration with hiring managers.
+In this post, we discuss what recruiters can do to bridge this gap and cross over to build better relationships with hiring managers.

 Even experienced recruiters sometimes don’t understand the exact profile hiring managers are looking for.
 This could be because the role itself is fluid, the recruiter doesn’t understand it clearly or just the complex cross-functional skill it needs.